ScriptBasic/WinPBX/docs/CWindow Class.md

 | [AnchorControl](#AnchorControl) | Anchors a window or control to its parent window. |
 | [AdjustControls](#AdjustControls) | Adjusts the size and location of the child controls to the dimensions of its parent window. |

 # CTabPage Class

 Creates a generic window used as a tab page of a tab control.

+### Constructor (CTabPage)

+Creates a generic window used as a tab page of a tab control.